ywu20/Team-Bord-p00/README.md

 Thomas Yu (Project Manager): Assisting with HTML templates and database work (user accounts and blogs)

 ## Description of Website/App:
-Bord's Weblog Hosting Site allows the user to register with a username and password.
-Then, they can log into their personal blog page, where they will have the opportunity to create a new blog.
-They can also view and edit their blogs as well as create new entries.
-The user can edit their past entries.
-They also have the opportunity to view other users' blogs.
+Bord's Weblog Hosting Site that allows the user to create their own blogs and view the blogs of others.
+To use Bord's Weblog Hosting Site you need an account, so make sure to register!
+Logging in takes a user to their personal blog page, where they can create a new blog or view and old one.
+Within each blog they can add, edit, and remove entries.
+They are also able to edit or remove the blog itself.
+Lastly, users are able view the blogs and blog entries of other users.

 ## Launch Codes
 Launch Virtual Environment:

 To create a virtual environment run the command:

-`$ python3 -m venv ~/blog`
+`$ python3 -m venv <path_to_virtual_environment>`

 Activate the Virtual Environment:

-`$ . ~/blog/bin/activate`
+`$ . <path_to_virtual_environment>/bin/activate`

 If your machine uses Windows, replace `bin` with `Scripts`